Tutorials

 • Instructors: Dr. Andrew Fergusen, Dr. Joey Luther (NREL), Dr. Sean Shaheen (University of Denver)

 • Synopsis - The drive toward low cost solar energy conversion has spurred research into photovoltaic (PV) technologies that are fabricated largely from chemical solutions, offering the possibility of high speed, roll-to-roll deposition of materials.
 Two active-layer technologies with immense potential in this respect are organic photovoltaic (OPV) and semiconductor quantum dot (QD) solar cells.
 The field of organic photovoltaics (OPV) has grown in the last several decades from being a laboratory novelty, with unique and interesting science but little commercial relevance, to the point now of niche consumer products entering the market.
-Steady growth around the world in the last few years has resulted in certified AM1.5 efficiencies exceeding 8% at numerous laboratories and record efficiencies now exceeding 10%.
-Likewise, recent developments in semiconductor QD solar cells have seen significant improvements in the performance of laboratory-scale devices, culminating in certified AM1.5 efficiencies exceeding 5% and the first observation of an external quantum efficiency greater than 100%, due to photocurrent resulting from multiple exciton generation, in a working PV device.
+Steady growth around the world in the last few years has resulted in certifed AM1.5 efficiencies exceeding 8% at numerous laboratories and record efficiencies now exceeding 10%.
+Likewise, recent developments in semiconductor QD solar cells have seen signficant improvements in the performance of laboratory-scale devices, culminating in certifed AM1.5 efficiencies exceeding 5% and the first observation of an external quantum efficiency greater than 100%, due to photocurrent resulting from multiple exciton generation, in a working PV device.

-This course aims to provide an overview of the current state of OPV and semiconductor QD Solar cells, including materials design and development, mechanisms of device physics, and recent findings on charge generation, recombination, and transport.
-Basic models for the operation of the devices and thermodynamic pathways to higher efficiencies will be analyzed.
-Progress in understanding and mitigating material and device degradation pathways will be discussed, as will processing methods and issues for high throughput manufacturing.
 Importantly, these devices include some of the first true demonstrations of 3rd generation photovoltaic principles, and special attention will be paid to these topics in the course.
 An overview will be provided of (i) multiple exciton generation (MEG) in semiconductor QDs and the molecular analogue singlet fission (SF), (ii) triplet-triplet annihilation-assisted photon upconversion (UC), and (iii) quantum coherent pathways in multichromophoric systems.
 The course will include discussions of the photophysical mechanisms, factors affecting the efficiencies of these processes, and the issues associated with exploiting these novel processes for solar energy conversion.

 •